ArberSephirotheca/llvm-project/docs/LOWERING_ALGEBRA_DESIGN.md

-- `Lowering.cpp` still owns the full `LoweringContext` stacks. `lowerStatement` instantiates `EmitInterpreter`/`AnalysisInterpreter` (with `fork` for loops and switch cases) so barrier utilities, local declarations, returns, scalar arithmetic/comparisons, and buffer loads/stores now flow through the algebra.
+- `Lowering.cpp` still owns the full `LoweringContext` stacks. `lowerStatement` instantiates `EmitInterpreter`/`AnalysisInterpreter` (with `fork` for loops and switch cases) so barrier utilities, local declarations, returns, scalar arithmetic/comparisons, buffer loads/stores, and basic wave intrinsics now flow through the algebra.
 Analysis paths track symbolic `SymValue` metadata for bound variables.
 - Analysis mode continues to run with a detached `OpBuilder`.
 The algebraized